-Melbourne Water will be upgrading the Lillydale Lake Wetland to continue its important work of keeping our rivers and creeks healthy.
+Melbourne Water is upgrading the Lillydale Lake Wetland to continue its important work of keeping our rivers and creeks healthy.

 Wetlands are a series of shallow, densely planted, man-made ponds that help filter pollutants that wash into our stormwater drains from roads, hard surfaces, parks and gardens.
-The wetland acts as a natural filtration system that captures pollutants before entering our rivers and oceans.
+Essentially it acts as a natural filtration system that captures pollutants before entering our rivers and oceans.

 Why the works are necessary

 The Lillydale Lake Wetland is currently not performing to stormwater treatment quality standards.
 This is due to inadequate vegetation cover as the wetland is too deep for plants to survive.
 Additionally, water flows from the Olinda Creek are entering the wetland too quickly for its natural filtration process to occur.
 As a result, the wetland needs to be upgraded to restore it to its original process.

 The project is being undertaken in two stages:

 - Stage One involves draining the wetland, drying and treating stockpiled sediment, and reshaping the base of the wetland.
 This work is expected to be completed by mid-2021.
 At this time the site will be reopened to the public.

 - Stage Two will involve revegetating the wetland area, which is expected to take place in late 2021-early 2022 when the weather is better suited for plant growth.

 What do the works involve?